 Photo Courtesy Gwaylon Leaf

 Mark Steel Wool Salinas is an independent art consultant in Reno, Nevada.
 He serves as a board member for the Pioneer Center for the Performing Arts, Nevada Arts Council, and Americans for the Arts Public Art Network.
 He is the former founding Director of the Carson City Department of Arts & Culture.
-Salinas provides public art consulting, content, and program management for clients such as Smart Growth America, Forecast Public Art, and the Reno-Tahoe International Airport.
-Along with First Lady Kathy Sisolak and the Nevada State Museum, he established ‘The First Lady Presents…’ and serves as art curator.
+Salinas provides public art consulting, creative content, and program management for clients including Smart Growth America, Forecast Public Art, and the Reno-Tahoe International Airport.
+Along with First Lady Kathy Sisolak and the Nevada State Museum, he established ‘The First Lady presents…’ and serves as art curator.